NHC Acknowledges National Disabilities Awareness Month

 Aisha Mansaray is originally from Sierra Leone, West Africa.
 Aisha has lived in the Untied States for 16 years.
 A graduate of Tennessee State University, Aisha graduated Magna Cum Laude with a bachelor degree in social work.
 Ms. Mansaray comes to NHC with extensive knowledge having worked with persons with intellectual disabilities for 15 years.
 Aisha is very enthusiatic and dedicated to those we support.
 Aisha is a member of the National Association of Social Workers.
 In her free time, Aisha is very involved in her community and finds time to volunteer for various organizations.

-Susan Farmer (Executive Director) describes 2014 as a year of growth and expansion.
-New Horizons recently remodeled it's Day Program facility and Administrative offices.
-Program attendees, staff, and guests are greeted by a bright, welcoming atmosphere that is both professional and person centered.
-The physical therapy room has undergone a complete facelift creating an environment where consumers eagerly receive a variety of therapeutic PT services.
+2015 could best be described as a year of growth and expansion.
+New Horizons recently remodeled it's Day Program facility and Administrative offices making its environment a bright, welcoming atmosphere that is both professional and person centered.
+The physical therapy room also underwent a complete facelift creating an environment where consumers eagerly receive a variety of therapeutic PT services.

 Schedule a tour or drop by for a cup of coffee.
 For additional information call: (615) 360-8595